GeminiDRSoftware/MAROONXDR/README.md

 ## DETAILS ON PRIMITIVES IN PRIMITIVES_MAROONX.PY

-The following list contains all the primitives in the primitives_maroon.py file.
+The following list contains all the primitives in the primitives_maroon.py file in alphabetical order.
 These primitives deal with the frames as a whole, as opposed to primitives in primitives_maroonx_echelle.py file, which deal with echelles.

 - **addDQ** : This primitive is used to add a DQ extension to the input AstroData object.
 The value of a pixel in the DQ extension will be the sum of the following: (0=good, 1=bad pixel (found in bad pixel mask), 2=pixel is in the non-linear regime, 4=pixel is saturated).
 This primitive will trim the BPM to match the input AstroData object(s).
   - Parameters: